Triggers

 CANNOT RUN BULK TRIGGERS IN TEST MODE

-Bulk triggers require dedicated users to periodically check if the action is complete.
-This is not available in test mode.
+Bulk triggers require dedicated users to check periodically if the action is complete.
+This isn't available in test mode.

 # When first started, this recipe should pick up events from